chipbaber/dk_nascar/README.md

-# dk_nascar
+# Nascar Data Composite Service Request
-This code base is a exploration in MySQL/Node js with the goal of testing out composite RESt service creation of public websites related to nascar and draftkings.
+This code base is a exploration in MySQL/Node js with the goal of testing out composite REST service creation of public websites related to nascar.

 ### Node Setup